ih8coffee/dynamic-table/README.md

 ## Usage

-There is an example.json file in the root directory.
+There is an example.json file in the src directory.
 You can use it to test the component.
 You can also use your own data.

 Format: